 Students having knowledge of the planning or occurrence of a specific hazing activity, and who fail to report it to the required officials as noted previously may be subject to discipline involving loss of non-curricular privileges.

 Potentially illegal acts will be brought to the attention of law enforcement.
-For more information on the hazing, please see policy J01 on the CCSU site.
+For more information on the hazing, please see policy C10 on the EWSD site.

-If a user within CCSU violates any of these provision, their account may be terminated, and future access could possibly be denied.
+If a user within EWSD violates any of these provisions, their account may be suspended, and future access could possibly be denied.
 Further disciplinary measures may also be taken.
-An Electronic Information Resource Agreement (IIBH-E1) between CCSU and the and the user will be provided to students in grade 4 and to newly registered students, indicating the user who signed has carefully read the terms and conditions, and understands its significance.
-This agreement is maintained in each student`s permanent file and reviewed annually.
-The Agreement can be referenced online at www.ccsuvt.org/policies/policy-iibh-e.
+An Electronic Information Resource Agreement between EWSD and the user will be provided to students in grade four and to newly registered students, indicating the user who signed has carefully read the terms and conditions, and understands its significance.
+This agreement is maintained in each student’s file.

 Terms and Conditions: These policies shall apply to:

 - Users of electronic information resources which are utilized with equipment located or accessed in the district